DanielBMiranda/P4-CAVODE/README.md

 despite its focus on slow port scanning, deviations caused by port scan probes do not require large periods to be identified.
 As such, their detection occurs practically in real-time, ensuring that actions against imminent threats could be taken with minimal delay.
 These characteristics highlight the role of data plane programmability in the realm of cybersecurity.

+# Implementations

+P4-CAVODE offers two distinct implementations:

+- **Software-Based Prototype**: A proof-of-concept implementation designed for the BMv2 software switch, allowing for easier testing and development.
+- **Hardware Deployment**: An optimized version running on the Netronome Agilio SmartNIC, providing accelerated, hardware-based processing.